AaronTheITGuy/Project-Azazel/README.md

 - RTX 3070
 - 48GB DDR4 RAM
 - 8TB of HDD storage, single redundancy (similar to RAID 5)
 - 500GB of NVMe storage for array caching in a mirrored configuration (similar to RAID 1)
+- 240GB of mirrored sata SSD storage for the boot drive
 - SFP+ NIC for 10Gbps transfer speeds directly connected to my main PC (via M.2 to PCIe riser cable)
 - LSI SAS 9300-8i HBA for reliable high speed reads/writes to and from the array